smoking-piezo/CampaignWrapped/README.md

 This is a Python program intended to parse the chat history log from Foundry, a virtual tabletop.
 The focus is on parsing the log into fun statistics to summarize a Pathfinder 1e campaign.

 TODO (short-term):
+* refactor how rolls are built to use classes / objects
-* anonymized sample data log
+* anonymize sample data log
 * finish identifying roll types
 * get more detailed statistics from each roll
 * attribute rolls to rollers